-As mentioned in January’s editorial earlier this week, Christmas can be a crazy time for us here in the Later Levels household.
-As well as the usual flurry of activity – travelling between family members, setting up toys gifted to younger relations, helping in the kitchen, stopping dad from snoring after he falls asleep on the sofa – being a step-parent family comes with its own set of challenges.
+As mentioned in January’s editorial, the festive season can be a crazy time for us here in the Later Levels household.
+As well as the usual flurry of activity – travelling between family members, setting up toys gifted to younger relations, stopping dad from snoring after he falls asleep on the sofa – being a step-parent family comes with its own set of challenges.

 One such challenge was the fact we didn’t get to see my stepson Ethan on either the big day or Boxing Day.
 I won’t go into detail but suffice to say this wasn’t through choice; I’ve written before that our situation is almost like playing a co-op game and unfortunately sometimes you don’t win.
 We were a little worried about how the festive season would work out for us but it turned out to be one of the best we’ve had together.